 This program prepares teachers for delivery of educational services in inclusive classrooms, resource rooms, self-contained classrooms, special schools, residential facilities, or consultant teachers in general education settings to help infuse special education practices into the general education class.
 The program focus is on the education of students who have a variety of regular and special instructional needs.
-Included are students in disability groups traditionally associated with intellectual and developmental disabilities, physical/neurological disabilities, and learning and behavioral difficulties.

 The coursework is designed to prepare teachers with the knowledge and skills to make appropriate modifications to the curriculum for students with mild/moderate disabilities in general and special education settings.
 The goal of this program is to prepare special educators, working closely with general educators, to provide the best teaching strategies to promote student learning, as well as to design positive environments that foster learning for students both with and without disabilities.

-1. A bachelor’s degree from an accredited college or university with a minimum cumulative GPA of 2.5 (4.0 scale).
+1. A bachelor’s degree from an accredited college or university with a minimum cumulative GPA of 3.0 (4.0 scale).
 Admission is competitive; not all qualified applicants are admitted.

 2. Employment or other experience relevant to the graduate course of study.

 3. A written statement describing the applicant’s philosophy of education and relevant experiences in the field.
 This statement must adhere to standard written English.

 4. Faculty review.

-6. Completion of a special application (available from the department or download from http://graduateschool.buffalostate.edu/admissions).
+5. Completion of a special application (available from the department or download from http://graduateschool.buffalostate.edu/supplemental-application-materials).

 6. The ability to speak English and Spanish, and an oral interview (for bilingual exceptional individuals certificate program applicants only).

-In addition, all applicants should review the Admission to a Graduate Program section in the Graduate catalog.
+In addition, all applicants should review the Admission to a Graduate Program section in the catalog.